kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 gcloud sql connect sql-database --user=root --quiet
 ```

-- Navigate inside the terminal and press enter.
+- Navigate inside the terminal and press enter (this can take a few minutes).

 - Now you should see a pop-up window.
 Authorize cloud shell: